"Ojalá que llueva café,

 to more than 2,500 meters from the coast over a small horizontal distance, thus having a very steep gradient.

 Although it was probably emergent during the late Cretaceous or early Paleocene, Jamaica was later completely submerged.
-In its present state it is the youngest of the Greater Antilles, perhaps being above water only since the middle Miocene, about 16 million years ago.
+In its present state it is the youngest of the Greater Antilles, perhaps being above water only since the middle Miocene, some (relatively) scant 16 million years ago.
 Among those of the Caribbean, its Blue Mountains are second in height only to some in Hispaniola.
 It also has extensive regions of limestone in its north-western quadrant, as well as a tall limestone range in the east, the John Crow Mountains.
 It's submerged insular platform is the narrowest of the Greater Antilles, and it has but a few tiny offshore cays.

 Montane valley.
 Blue Mountains, east-central Jamaica.

-The eastern reaches of the John Crow Mountains, seen from near Point Morant., eastern Jamaica.
+The eastern reaches of the John Crow Mountains, seen from near Point Morant, eastern Jamaica.

 Puerto Rico was part of the northern Hispaniolan paleoisland before it separated and moved further east around 15 million years ago, during the Miocene.
 After that time much of it was submerged before reemerging about 3 million years later.
 Like Jamaica, it has a mountainous backbone and a limestone belt.
 It has as well isolated mountain massifs near its eastern tip, namely the Luquillo and Pandura ranges.
 Similar to Hispaniola, its tallest mountains are near the center of the island.
 Among the Greater Antilles, its submerged insular platform is the most extensive in proportion to the emergent area and it has numerous satellite islands and cays, largest of which are Culebra, Vieques, and the northern Virgin Islands.
-That means that if the size of the insular bank and, thus, the extension of the biogeographic unit are considered, the third largest island in the Caribbean turns out to be Puerto Rico, and not Jamaica.
-However, that is not obvious if one looks at a normal map, because almost half of Puerto Rico is today under a mere 100 meters of sea water.
+That means that if the size of the insular bank and, thus, the extension of the biogeographic unit are considered, the third largest island in the Caribbean turns out to be Puerto Rico, and not the taller Jamaica.
+However, that is not obvious if one looks at a normal map, because almost half of Puerto Rico is today submerged under a mere 100 meters of sea water.

 Seen from far out at sea, the central mountains of Puerto Rico run almost the entire length of the island.